 Cannabidiol or CBD is a molecule found in cannabis.
 The best known molecule is THC or Tetrahydrocannabinol.
 It is this molecule that provides psychotropic effects when cannabis is smoked.
 Products containing it are therefore illegal.

-Cannabidiol does not cause euphoria on the human body unlike cannabis.
+Cannabidiol does not cause a euphoric effect on the human body unlike cannabis.
 On the contrary, CBD is used in a medical setting and has many health benefits.
-It is mainly consumed to relax, relieve stress, treat inflammations and could even play a role in the withdrawal of addictions.
+It is mainly consumed to relax, relieve stress, treat inflammation and could even play a role in weaning from addictions.
 It could also have anti-aging, anti-pain, anti-oxidant and anti-wrinkle properties.
-Cannabidiol is also used in athletes to calm post-training pains.
+Cannabidiol is also used in athletes to calm post-workout pain.

 It should be noted that the scientific community does not yet have enough data to clarify these effects.
 More objective scientific studies are needed over the long term.

 It is consumed under different forms :

 - Crystals to dissolve in a drink or dish